robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 Add a text field to the scene:

 1. Type `text` into the search bar at the bottom of the object library
-2. Drag the text field from the object library onto the camera
+2. Drag the text field from the object library onto the scene
 3. Position the text field above the button, centering it horizontally by using the blue guides that appear
 4. Resize the text field to the left and right edge of the scene.
 Stop when you hit the blue padding guides on the left and right side.